High Hesket

-High Hesket is a village near the A6 road, in the parish of Hesket, in the Westmorland and Furness district, traditionally in the historic county of Cumberland but now in the ceremonial county of Cumbria.
+High Hesket is a village near the A6 road, in the civil parish of Hesket, in the Westmorland and Furness district, but traditionally in the historic county of Cumberland and now in the ceremonial county of Cumbria, England.
 The village was on the A6 road until it was by-passed.

 Amenities

 High Hesket has a place of worship and a school.

+Transport

+1 route serves the village run by Stagecoach.
+The 104 to Carlisle or to Penrith then Whinfell Forest Center Parcs.